Why Fluorescent Light Bulbs?

 By utilizing these tips to take care of your used, burnt out, or broken CLFs, you can reduce your overall costs, ensure workplace safety, and prevent mercury pollution in the environment.

-Properly recycling or disposing of your old mercury-containing light bulbs shouldn’t be a challenge, so if you would like further assistance on how to deal with your fluorescent light bulbs, give us a call at 800-936-2311 today.
-Or, for more information on all types of universal wastes, take a moment to download our free whitepaper, Hazardous Waste: Basics for the First Time Generator.
+Properly recycling or disposing of your old mercury-containing light bulbs shouldn’t be a challenge, so if you would like further assistance on how to deal with your fluorescent light bulbs, give us a call at 888-681-8923 or click here to email us.

 Photo credit: jon collier via compfight